MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-configuration.md

 - `PosInbound`
 - `PosOutbound`

-##### Calculated measure for the pos data source
+##### AvailQuantity calculated measure

-The calculated measure that is shown in the following table is configured for the `pos` data source. <!-- KFM: Are we missing a name for this calculated measure? -->
+The `AvailQuantity` calculated measure is configured for the `pos` data source as shown in the following table.

 | Calculation type | Data source | Physical measure |
 |---|---|---|